• Skip to primary navigation

 Sliced ham on a wooden cutting board.

-My easy-to-make glazed honey ham is the perfect Christmas or Easter main course centerpiece to a fabulous family meal that everyone will love!
-This delicious ham is glazed with rich butter, sweet brown sugar, sticky honey, and studded with cloves to create an amazing main dish!
+My glazed honey ham recipe is the perfect Christmas, Easter, or Thanksgiving main course for a fabulous family meal that everyone will love.
+This delicious ham is glazed with rich butter, sweet brown sugar, sticky honey, and studded with cloves to create an amazing main dish.

 Sliced ham on a wooden cutting board.